How to run an LLM on Acurast

 Adding Acurast Config to the Project

-The next step is to add the Acurast Config to our project.
+The next step is to add the Acurast Config to the project.
 To do that, run the following command:

 acurast init